COM-HPC: New Standard Empowers Embedded Systems

 - More pins and interfaces.

-The number of pins in the COM-HPC standard has almost doubled compared to COM Express, from 440 to 800.
-The increased number of connections that can be made with a single module allow COM-HPC modules to enable more features in a smaller form factor.
+The number of pins in the COM-HPC standard has almost doubled compared to COM Express, from 440 to 800 pins.
+The increased number of connections that can be made with a single module allow COM-HPC modules to enable more features in a smaller form factor supporting advanced embedded systems design and modular computing architectures with enhanced I/O density.

 - Enhanced server-board management.

-A dedicated system management interface, introduced by COM-HPC, should empower remote edge server module management and provide extended communication functions.
+A dedicated system management interface, introduced by COM-HPC, empowers remote edge server module management and provides extended communication functions .
 It also adds flexibility to configurations by enabling the use of thin slot cards to reduce the size of the system.

 - More space for processing units.